 then because I wanted to escalate dive questions, and I knew that Sipadan would be a step up (I had already had some echoes of the Derawan Archipelago's degradation of underwater wildlife)

-finally, because the continuation of the journey to Malaysia was announced easy, because now achievable by plane: the Kalstar makes the Berau↔Tarakan link, and MAS Wings opened a Tarakan↔Tawau link.
+finally, because the continuation of the trip to Malaysia was easy, because now possible by plane: the Kalstar [update: company disappeared in 2017] has a link Berau↔Tarakan, and MAS Wings has a link Tarakan↔Tawau.
 Duration for each flight: approximately 40 minutes.
 (Easy, but not shorter: it took me two days, as in 2009 in the other direction, flight schedules do not allow correspondence ...
 See the details in the box at the bottom of the article.)

 In short, my journey, for this first part of the trip to Derawan, was therefore the following, all in the same day, the day after my arrival in Kuala Lumpur: